krr-up/benchmark-tool-guide/run-vanilla-clingo.md

 Notice the changes to the values of *name* and *tag* so that they are descriptive.
 Also, see that we added the additional "--configuration=jumpy" to  *cmdline* of the jumpy setting.

 #### Deleting unused lines
-In this example we are trying to run benchmarks on a SLURM machine.
+In this example, we are trying to run benchmarks on a SLURM machine.
 As mentioned in the general guide, pbsjob is the appropriate choice.
 We delete line 13 and lines 21-23 since they refer to seqjob.

 #### Adapting pbsjob
 Line 15  can be mostly left as it is.
 The one change we are making is adding an explicit reference to *partition* and setting its value to "long".